 To avoid creating misunderstanding or friction in our relationships with other Christian churches and religious organizations, the following guidelines have been set forth:

-This is text of policy No. 075 in the General Conference Working Policy.
+This is text of ISE Working Policy 500.110 in the General Conference Working Policy.